Privacy Policy

 Data processing

-We use online conferencing tools to communicate with our clients.
-The tools we use in detail are listed below.
-When you communicate with us via video or audio conferencing, your personal data will be collected and processed by us and the provider of the relevant tool.
+We use online conferencing tools to communicate with our customers.
+The specific tools we use are listed below.
+When you communicate with us via video or audio conference, your personal data is collected and processed by us and the provider of the respective tool.

-The tools collect the data you provide, including your email address and phone number.
-They also process the duration of the conference, when you attended the conference, number of participants and other metadata.
+The tools collect the data you provide, including your email address and telephone number.
+They also process the duration of the conference, when you participated in the conference, the number of participants and other metadata.

-In addition, the provider of the tool processes all technical data that are necessary for handling the conference.
-This includes, in particular, IP addresses, MAC addresses, device IDs, device type, operating system type and version, client version, camera type, microphone or speakers, and the type of connection.
+In addition, the provider of the tool processes all technical data necessary to conduct the conference.
+This includes, in particular, IP addresses, MAC addresses, device IDs, device type, operating system type and version, client version, camera type, microphone or speaker, and the type of connection.

-When you share content in this service, it is stored on the providers' servers.
-This includes cloud recordings, chat messages, voice messages and photos and videos you have shared while using this service.
+When you share content on this service, it is stored on the providers' servers.
+This includes cloud recordings, chat messages, voice messages, photos and videos that you have shared while using this service.

-Please note that we do not have full influence on the data processing procedures of the tools used.
-For further information on data processing by the conference tools, please refer to the data protection declarations of the respective tools used.
+Please note that we do not have full control over the data processing operations of the tools used.
+For more information on data processing by the conference tools, please refer to the privacy policies of the respective tools used.

 Purpose and legal basis